thosgood/this-weeks-finds/markdown/151-200/week176.md

 Galaxy formation and everything else would work quite nicely if dark matter consisted of some sort of weakly interacting massive particle with a mass of about 100 GeV.
-The dark matter density near us seems to be roughly 5 x 10^-24^ grams per cubic centimeter, which would mean about 3 WIMPs per thousand cubic centimeters.
+The dark matter density near us seems to be roughly $5\times 10^{-24}$ grams per cubic centimeter, which would mean about 3 WIMPs per thousand cubic centimeters.
 That's not much, but since these WIMPs would be moving in random orbits in the gravitational potential well of the galaxy, they should be zipping past us at an average of 300 kilometers per second.
-This gives a flux of about 10^5 WIMPs per square centimeter per second!
+This gives a flux of about $10^5$ WIMPs per square centimeter per second!

 The problem is that, like neutrinos, most of these guys would pass through matter undetected.
-If you pick some specific theory concerning these WIMPs - for example that they're some sort of "neutralino" in the minimal supersymmetric extension of the Standard Model - and make some plausible assumptions about various numbers, you'd guess that about 10 WIMPs per year would interact with a 1-kilogram lump of matter.
+If you pick some specific theory concerning these WIMPs --- for example that they're some sort of "neutralino" in the minimal supersymmetric extension of the Standard Model --- and make some plausible assumptions about various numbers, you'd guess that about 10 WIMPs per year would interact with a 1-kilogram lump of matter.
 Of course the actual number could easily be many orders of magnitude